-The Friends of the Elephant Seal welcomes thousands of children every year to participate in our school groups program at the Piedras Blancas Rookery.
+The Friends of the Elephant Seal volunteers, in collaboration with California State Parks, welcome thousands of children every year to participate in our school groups program at the Piedras Blancas Rookery.
 Schools, scouts, community programs and other organizations serving children are eligible to schedule this program.
 A group of specially- trained School Group docents (guides) will greet you and introduce your students to the extraordinary life of the northern elephant seal on land and at sea.
 Our primary focus is to interpret what the students are observing in the rookery.

 Guidelines for planning your school visit:

 - The School Group Program is designed for children in grade 3 and above.

 - Please request your scheduled visit at least 5 weeks before your field trip to allow for planning.

 - Plan for at least a one-hour program.

 - The School Group Program is available Monday through Saturday, year-round.

 - When you submit your request for a visit, a program coordinator from California State Parks will contact you to confirm the scheduled date and time.

 - Shortly before your visit we will contact you again to update you on the conditions at the viewing areas, and confirm your arrival time and number of students.